Courage and recklessness both move toward risk.

 Have I measured the consequences?

-If yes — courage may be present.
+If the answer is yes, courage may be present.

-If no — it is likely recklessness.
+If the answer is no, it is likely recklessness.

 Closing Reflection